TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

 Directory :file:`Classes`
 -------------------------

-The :file:`Classes` folder should contain all the PHP classes provided by the extension.
+The :file:`Classes/` folder should contain all the PHP classes provided by the extension.
 Otherwise they will not be available in the default :ref:`autoloading <autoload>`.
 (See documentation on the :ref:`extension-classes` folder).